xinwenfu/VChat_CFG/README.md

     <!-- > [!NOTE] -->
     > We can clearly see that CFG has been enabled since the indirect call has been expanded to support the check with the call to `__guard_check_icall_fptr` verifying the target address is a member of the Whitelist.

 9. Click step and observe we successfully jump to the entrypoint of the *good_func* function, a full example is again shown below.
-Be sure to click step-into from the C file, otherwise we will need to step through the call to `__guard_check_icall_fptr`
+Be sure to click step-into from the C file, otherwise, we will need to step through the call to `__guard_check_icall_fptr`

     https://github.com/DaintyJet/VChat_CFG/assets/60448620/59e25c90-76f3-4d09-9f64-8446370e4215